fvaleri/strimzi-debugging/sessions/001/README.md

 Create a new topic with 3 partitions, produce and consume some messages.
 When consuming messages, we print additional data such as the partition number.
 Every consumer with the same `group.id` will be part of the same consumer group.
-If you don't use the `--group` option, a randomly generated `group.id` is used at every invocation.

 ```sh
 $ kafka-topics.sh --bootstrap-server :9092 --topic my-topic --create --partitions 3 --replication-factor 1